-A. Refunds will be made to the payee’s card if paid by debit or credit.
-If paid by cash or check, refunds will be processed by Higher One unless exceptional circumstances exist.
-A refund preference should be chosen at www.blueridgeaccesscard.com using the Blue Ridge Access Card that was mailed to all students at the time of enrollment in order to receive refunds in a timely manner.
-Refunds for classes that were dropped within the first 10% of the semester will be written at the earliest date following the 10% point of the semester, as determined by the Division of Finance and Operations.
+Refunds will be made to the payee’s card if paid by debit or credit.
+If paid by cash or check, refunds will be processed by check from Blue Ridge Community College and mailed to the current address that you have on file in the Registrar’s Office.
+Please make sure that your address is always up to date.
+Refunds for classes that were dropped within the first 10% of the semester will be written at the earliest date following the 10% point of the semester as determined by the Division of Finance and Operations.

 I dropped my classes.
 Why do I still owe a balance?